Shopify/hydrogen-v1/docs/utilities/parsemetafield.md

 }
 ```

-If necessary, you can wrap `parseMetafield` in `useMemo()` to maintain a stable object identity across renders.
+You can also wrap `parseMetafield` in `useMemo()` to maintain a stable object identity across renders.

 ```tsx
 import {useMemo} from 'react'